pret/pokered/FEATURES.md

 - New Items:
   - `POCKET ABRA`: It's an Abra that fits in your bag.
 A pocket pokemon!
 Isn't that redundant?...It allows you to teleport whenever you want, even in buildings or caves, back to the last pokemon center.
 Keep it on hand at all times for maximum convenience.
 You can nickname it even!
   - `BOOSTER CHIP`: Replaces `EXP.ALL` - Oak's aide on Route 15 will give you this if you catch at least 80 pokemon.
 When you install it to your pokeball belt, all your pokemon will gain boosted EXP as if they were traded pokemon!
 Great for training up pokemon when you're trying to catch them all.
   - `APEX CHIP`: The Gym Guide's creation!
-It maximizes DVs when installed.
+It maximizes DVs (also known as IVs) when installed.
 The Gym Guide will give you 2 of them after you beat each gym leader.
 Inside a pokemon's pokeball, this chip will simulate their natural habitat, helping them be happy and achieve their maximum potential!
   - `HYPER BALL`: As discussed above, a new type of Poke Ball that never fails to catch pokemon if they're below 1/3 health.
 For many non-legendary pokemon, it will never fail even at full health!
 You might want to save these for legendaries because they're a bit hard to come by.

 - The "TM Pirate" is a kid who appears in most PokeMarts who will sell you TMs!
 It's just a fun way of adding more purchasable TMs to the game.